Friends logo

 Titcombe Bikeway and return to trail head

-Our children’s children will be the ones to realize benefits from trees planted within the last 20 years.
-Unfortunately for Essex, the ash borer will eliminate the ash tree which was the dominate species planted within this time frame.
-This makes the Ojibway Prairie Provincial Nature Reserve even more of a sparkling jewel.
+Our children’s children will need to benefit from the sparkling jewel that is Ojibway Prairie Provincial Nature Reserve.
 It has so much to see and is so helpful to our air and water, now and for the future.

 To send comments or questions: